-√o ✓ FireWire 400 and 800 ports
+FireWire 400 and 800 ports

-The FireWire 400 port supports data rates of 100, 200, and 400 Mbit/s.
-The FireWire 800 port supports data rates of 100, 200, 400, and 800 Mbit/s.
+The FireWire 400 port supports data rates up to 400 Mbit/s.
+The FireWire 800 port supports data rates up to 800 Mbit/s.

 Oual Gigabit Ethernet ports with jumbo frame support

 Connect your Mac Pro to a high-speed Ethernet network to access the Internet or network resources such as printers and servers, and share information over the network using a CAT 5e cable.